FLAMEGPU/FLAMEGPU2/README.md

 ##### Device Architectures

-CUDA device architectures can be specified via `-DSMS` when generating make files, using a semi colon, space or comma separated list of compute capability numbers.
+CUDA device architectures can be specified via `-DCUDA_ARCH` when generating make files, using a semi colon, space or comma separated list of compute capability numbers.
 I.e to build for just SM_61 and SM_70:

 ```
 mkdir -p build && cd build
-cmake .. -DSMS="61;70"
+cmake .. -DCUDA_ARCH="61;70"
 make -j8
 ```

-Pass `-DSMS=` to reset to the default.
+Pass `-DCUDA_ARCH=` to reset to the default.

 ##### NVTX Markers

-[NVTX markers](https://docs.nvidia.com/cuda/profiler-users-guide/index.html#nvtx) can be enabled to improve the profiling experience, using the `NVTX` Cmake option.
+[NVTX markers](https://docs.nvidia.com/cuda/profiler-users-guide/index.html#nvtx) can be enabled to improve the profiling experience, using the `USE_NVTX` Cmake option.

-I.e. `-DNVTX=ON` will enable NVTX markers and allow custom markers to be included.
+I.e. `-DUSE_NVTX=ON` will enable NVTX markers and allow custom markers to be included.
 This is implied by the `Profile` build configuration.
 See `include/util/nvtx.h` and the associated documentation for how to apply custom markers.

 ### Running FLAME GPU 2